 6. Pay attention to the sunlight on the skin.
 If it’s a bright sunny day, and you’re out in the blinding sun, not only will subjects be squinting, their skin will also be very shiny (we describe this type of light as being “hot”).
 Hot light is very distracting and unflattering.
 A great way to work with bright sun is to place your subject in “open shade.”
 This means there is a shadow on the ground but you’re not under cover.
 Stand your subject in the shadow of a tree or building, so they can look up and still see the sky, but the hot sunlight is blocked.
 This light works beautifully.
 Overcast also works great.
 There’s no hot sunlight to worry about and the clouds will work like a reflector, filling in any unwanted shadows.

 Miss out on the perfect lighting for your photo shoot?
-Defy the photons with PicMonkey’s lighting effects.
+Defy the photons with PicMonkey’s effects (especially the Light group).